Efficient quantum state tomography with convolutional neural networks: Results

-\textbf{Expressivity of CNNs.} For both the CNN with product-output layer (see appendix) and the ARCNN, one can write down a maximum (physical) distance $d\ind{max}$, beyond which correlations are typically not captured correctly anymore:
+For both the CNN with product-output layer (see methods) and the ARCNN, one can write down a maximum (physical) distance $d\ind{max}$, beyond which correlations are typically not captured correctly anymore:

 where $L$ is the network depth and $K$ the size of the convolution kernels.
-Both can be understood intuitively from the schematics in Fig.~\ref{fig:architecture} (upper): With each layer, the dependence of any single site outcome gets propagated by a distance of one less than the kernel size.
+Both can be understood intuitively from the schematics in Fig.~\ref{fig:architecture} a) and b): With each layer (i.e. $L$ times), the dependence of any single site outcome gets propagated by a distance of one less than the kernel size (i.e. $K-1$).
 For the autoregressive CNN, an input of $a_i$ results in the probability for $a_{i+1}$, explaining the fact, that correlations reach one site further as compared to the CNN.
-These cutoff points for correlations can be seen in Fig.~\ref{fig:architecture} (lower).
+These cutoff points for correlations can be seen in Fig.~\ref{fig:architecture} c) and d).

-For the following results, we are typically interested in systems with long-range correlations, hence we use architectures with $d\ind{max} = l$, where $l$ is the (side-) length of (2D) 1D systems.
-This gives a very compact state representation, with the number of variational parameters scaling only cubically in the system size.
-We typically do not find a benefit in increasing $d\ind{max}$ beyond this point, as this increases the number of network parameters, artificially enlarging the search space and increasing the risk of overfitting, resulting in worse generalization.
+For the following results, we are mainly interested in systems with long-range correlations, hence we use architectures with $d\ind{max} = l$, where $l$ is the (side-) length of (2D) 1D systems.
+This gives a very compact ansatz, with the number of variational parameters scaling only cubically in the system size.
+For the benchmark cases studied in this work, we did not find a benefit in increasing $d\ind{max}$ beyond this point, as this increases the number of network parameters, artificially enlarging the search space and increasing the risk of overfitting, resulting in worse generalization.
 In the following it will be crucial to quantify how well the networks generalize, i.e. how many samples one needs to learn a state well, or equivalently, what errors one can expect for given dataset sizes.